No items in your cart

 You could have the strongest, most complex password in the world, but it wouldn’t matter if a hacker was able to successfully leverage a phishing scam against you.
 These campaigns often involve the cyber criminal doing what he can to trick you into believing he is a legitimate source over email, generally something like a bank or online vendor.
 Once you’re lured in, he finds a way to ask you for your password or other login credentials.
 Before you know it, you’ve been hacked.

-While these messages are often extremely realistic, we’ve previously written on how to pick out a phishing email.
-Another way to help ensure you don’t fall victim to these kinds of scams is to invest in robust cyber security software.
+Another way to help ensure you don’t fall victim to these kinds of scams is to invest in robust cybersecurity software.
 These products often have anti-phishing tools that can help you avoid the scam before it even starts.